Graphic Design BA(Hons)

 What you'll learn

 During your first year, you’ll be encouraged to explore, experiment and question new creative processes and practices, through both thinking and making.
-This will deepen your understanding of the breadth of the subject and will begin to shape the future of your unique creative journey.
-You’ll be part of a supportive and innovative studio culture, where together you’ll learn to grow your skills, develop multiple ideas, and embrace creative risk.
+This will deepen your understanding of the breadth of graphic design and will begin to shape the future of your unique creative journey.
+While studying Graphic Design BA(Hons), you’ll be part of a supportive and innovative studio culture, where together you’ll learn to grow your skills, develop multiple ideas, and embrace creative risk.

 A variety of briefs, workshops, lectures, and presentations will introduce you to design process, visual language, collaboration, and storytelling.